-- The sum of - either the previous calendar quarter's average of the 13-week U.S. Treasury Bills rounded to the nearest one-hundredth (0.01) of one percent, as published weekly in The Wall Street Journal, "Credit Markets" section, in the table that quotes the result, as the "bond equivalent" rate of the most recent auction, - or the Prime Rate, as published in The Wall Street Journal, "Credit Markets" section, "Money Rates" table on the fifteenth day of the last month of the quarter prior to the change date, and - the applicable interest rate margin, of:
+- The sum of - either the previous calendar quarter's average of the 13-week U.S. Treasury Bills rounded to the nearest one-hundredth (0.01) of one percent, as published weekly in The Wall Street Journal, "Credit Markets" section, in the table that quotes the result, as the "bond equivalent" rate of the most recent auction, - or the Prime Rate, as published in The Wall Street Journal, "Credit Markets" section, "Money Rates" table on the fifteenth day of the last month of the quarter prior to the change date, and - the applicable interest rate margin, and is - Rounded to the nearest one-eighth (0.125) of one percent.

-The interest rate for LAWLOANS disbursed on or after June 1, 2004 is equal to the lesser
+The interest rate for LAWLOANS disbursed on or after June 1, 2004 is equal to the lesser of:

-• The maximum borrower interest rate allowed by law

-- The sum of
+- The maximum borrower interest rate allowed by law and - The sum of and is

-- the Prime Rate, as published in The Wall Street Journal, "Credit Markets" section, "Money Rates" table on the next to last business day of the month prior to the reset date, and

-- the applicable interest rate margin,
+- the Prime Rate, as published in The Wall Street Journal, "Credit Markets" section, "Money Rates" table on the next to last business day of the month prior to the reset date, and - the applicable interest rate margin,